Brendonovich/prisma-client-rust/docs/src/pages/writing-data/create.md

 ## Create Many

 `create_many` can be used to create many records of a single model type.
-It accepts a `Vec` of tuples with the same shape as the arguments to `create`.
+It accepts a `Vec` of tuples with the same shape as the arguments to `create`, and returns the number of records that were created.

 SQLite support for `create_many` is **UNSTABLE**, but can be enabled by adding the `sqlite-create-many` feature to `prisma-client-rust` and `prisma-client-rust-cli` in your `Cargo.toml` files.